sdiehl/wiwinwlh/tutorial.md

 ```

 These are sometimes needed to provide additional hints to the typechecker when
-specific terms are ambiguous to the typechecker or additional language
+specific terms are ambiguous to the typechecker, or when additional language
-extensions are enabled which don't have precise inference methods for deducing
+extensions have been enabled which don't have precise inference methods for
-all type variables.
+deducing all type variables.

 Currying
 --------